pandora-web-server/pandora-web-server/virtual-hosts-module/README.md

 *Note*: When the `strip_prefix` option is used, the subsequent handlers will receive a URI which doesn’t match the actual URI of the request.
 This might result in wrong links or redirects.
-When using Static Files Module you can set `redirect_prefix` setting like in the example above to compensate.
-Upstream responses might have to be corrected via Pingora’s `upstream_response_filter`.
+The Static Files and Auth modules know how to compensate.
+Upstream responses might have to be corrected via Pingora’s `upstream_response_filter` phase.

 ## Code example